Dale Romans Profile

 2021 Road to the Kentucky Derby

-Dale Romans has two runners on the 2021 Road to the Kentucky Derby, with Smiley Sobotka having just four points and Sittin On Go 10.
+Dale Romans had two runners on the 2021 Road to the Kentucky Derby, with Smiley Sobotka having just four points and Sittin On Go 10.
+Neither qualified for the Churchill Downs showpiece.

 Smiley Sobotka is a three-year-old Brody's Cause colt owned by Albaugh Family Stables.
 He finished second in the Kentucky Jockey Club Stakes at Churchill Downs in November 2020, an effort which gave him his qualifying points.
 He finished ninth in the February 6, 2021, Sam F. Davis Stakes at Tampa Bay.